-The prime cost depreciation method, also known as the simplified depreciation method, calculates the decrease in value of an asset over its effective life at a fixed rate each year.
+The prime cost depreciation method, also known as the straight line depreciation method, calculates the decrease in value of an asset over its effective life at a fixed rate each year.

 The prime cost formula is as follows: